 Does Insurance Cover Impaired Driving

 Insurance does not cover accidents caused by negligent driving or dangerous actions that are on intention.
 This includes driving while under the influence of intoxication due to drugs or alcohol.
-If you are not able to properly care or control your vehicle due to your impaired condition then you may cause an accident.
+If you are not able to properly care for or control your vehicle due to your impaired condition then you may cause an accident.
 In such a case your insurance may not cover you for the losses.

 (You may like: What Does Car Insurance Cover in Canada?)

 When you are convicted of driving under impaired conditions then insurance may refuse to pay your claims to repair your car.
-As per Ontario Auto Policy, section 7.2.2, the insurer may not pay for damage or loss while driving in an impaired condition.
+As per the Ontario Auto Policy, section 7.2.2, the insurer may not pay for damage or loss while driving in an impaired condition.
 When the BAC is more than 0.08 and even for refusing to test with Breathalyzer your insurer may deny the claim.
 In case you give your car to your friend who drinks and drives without your knowledge, then the insurer may pay for the repair expenses of the car.
 However, they may subrogate or recover the losses from your friend.
 Basically, any violation of the insurance policy may let the insurer deny your claim and this includes impaired driving conviction.

 Can The Innocent Party Claim For Damages In Impaired Driving Accident